rwlpf/InterestingProjects/CC_Technology/CC_Technology.md

 We decided to create a maintenance plan; this would perform several tasks each night.

-Step 1 - Remove the previous backup file.
+Step 1 - Remove the previous backup file.</br>
-Step 2 - Backup Production DB to the reporting server Step 3 - Restore Production DB to the reporting server.
+Step 2 - Backup Production DB to the reporting server.</br>
+Step 3 - Restore Production DB to the reporting server.</br>
-Step 4 - Delete users from Restored DB on the reporting server.
+Step 4 - Delete users from Restored DB on the reporting server.</br>
-Step 5 - Add the account that will be used to access the database only grant select permissions to the reporting views (RV's)
+Step 5 - Add the account that will be used to access the database only grant select permissions to the reporting views (RV's)</br>